umaidali236/development-environment-setup-demo/README.md

 ## Step 2: Install Git

-Git is a distributed version control system that helps track changes in source code during software development.
+Git is a free and open-source version control system that helps track changes in source code during software development.
 Here's how to install Git:

 1. Visit the [Git website](https://git-scm.com/).
 2. Download the installer for your operating system.